 Dirt to Dinner is a self-funded, non-revenue-generating digital publication that maintains a commitment to objectivity and fairness, sound science, and rational thinking.
 Our research includes information gathered from universities, farmers and ranchers, research professionals, food companies, field experts, and scientific studies.
 We write the facts regardless of popular opinion and cite our sources accordingly.

 Dirt to Dinner provides factual information about our food system through rigorous research, interviews with food suppliers, and insights from industry experts.
 We understand there is no singular way to feed the world.
 Our modern food system is a complex mix of critical people, skills, technologies, and techniques.

 There is not always a simple answer – but there is always a solution – and we work to deliver that to you on our site and with our weekly e-newsletter.

 - Bridge the knowledge gap between consumers and producers

-- Investigate the future of food and our global food system.
+- Investigate the future of food and its impact on our global food system

-- Explore the science behind the latest trends in nutrition, health, and diet.
+- Explore the latest science in nutrition, health, and our diet

-We live in a world with a complex food system.
-We explore how food is produced, processed, and delivered with an emphasis on food supply, prices, and food safety.
+We live in a world with a complex international food system.
+We explore how food is produced, processed, and delivered with an emphasis on supply, price, trade, and food safety.

 Have a topic you would like us to investigate?
 Let us know!
 Send an email to email@example.com